smukov/smukov.github.io/_posts/2016-7-30-Insert-Hierarchy-of-Records.md

 tags: "apex"
 ---

-I was working on a feature where I needed to connect my company's Salesforce org with two other partners using the SOAP API.
-When I sent request to partners' services, I would receive back an XML which I would parse into a hierarchy of my wrapper classes, and then I needed to persist all of those objects into our database.
+I was working on a feature where I had to connect my company's Salesforce org with two other partners using the SOAP API.
+When I send a request to partners' services, I receive back an XML which I parse into a hierarchy of my wrapper classes, and then I needed to persist all of those objects into our database.

 I was reading somewhere how to persist Parent-Child records at once when the parents' IDs are not available, and one of the solutions was by using the External Id field.
 I didn't felt like going this way, so I created a new class called `PersistHierarchy`.
-Basically, what this class will do is if you have a hierarchy that is N levels deep, it will insert this hierarchy with N insert statements by grouping nodes (records) at each hierarchy level and inserting them together.
+Basically, if you have a hierarchy that is N levels deep, this class will insert the hierarchy with N insert statements by grouping nodes (records), at each hierarchy level, and will then insert them together.
 Since you can perform 150 DML statements during one transaction, that means that you can insert a hierarchy that is 150 levels deep using one call.

 Let's see how to implement and use the `PersistHierarchy` class.